-- Doctor of Science degree, Department of Chemistry, Division of Organic Chemistry, Kazan State University (KSU), Russia, 2000
+- Doctor of Science (D.Sc.) degree in Organic & Physical Chemistry, Kazan State University, 2000

 - Professor, University of Maryland, College Park, 2012 –